EpicGames/PixelStreamingInfrastructure/README.md

 | Master | [![Run library unit tests](https://github.com/EpicGames/PixelStreamingInfrastructure/actions/workflows/run-library-unit-tests.yml/badge.svg?branch=master)](https://github.com/EpicGames/PixelStreamingInfrastructure/actions/workflows/run-library-unit-tests.yml) |

 # The official home for the Pixel Streaming servers and frontend!
 The frontend and web server elements for Unreal Pixel Streaming (previously located in `Samples/PixelStreaming/WebServers`) are now in this repository, for all to contribute to.
-They are referred to as the **Pixel Streaming Infrastructure**.
+They are referred to as the **Pixel Streaming Infrastructure**.</br>
+If you would like to contribute to our repository, please reference our [contribution guide](CONTRIBUTING.md).

 ## Goals